-- i) Due to threat of safety, the items listed below are banned from all residence hall facilities. - (1) Candles, incense, and other devices that use an open flame are not permitted.
+- i) Due to threat of safety, the items listed below are banned from all residence hall facilities. - (1) Candles, incense and other devices that use an open flame are not permitted.
 If found, these items will become University Property and disposed, and a \$50 fine may be imposed.
 A \$100 fine may be imposed for each subsequent violation.
 Student may face additional sanctions. - (2) Live Christmas trees are prohibited from residence halls.
 Christmas lights may be used in moderation.
 Outlets should not be overloaded with multiple strands of lights.
 Residents should not damage the hall/room in the process of displaying lights.
 Residence Life reserves the rights to charge violators of this policy and the right to ask any resident to remove Christmas lights. - (3) Christmas lights should not be placed surrounding a window or wrapped around any furniture. - (4) Residents are prohibited from hanging items from the ceiling or sprinklers. - (5) The following items are examples of prohibited items that will be confiscated if found in a room: Octopus lamps, circular halogen bulbs, non-UL approved cords, multi-plug adapters, lamps with a plug in the base, lava lamps, space heaters, "jigsaw hanging lamps."
-They are all considered hazardous items and are prohibited in residence hall rooms. - (6) Cooking appliances such as broilers, electric skillets, grills (charcoal, gas, and cooking) woks, George Foreman grills, slow cookers/rice cookers, toaster ovens/toasters, hot plates/induction plates, deep fryers, and any cooking device with open coils are prohibited in residence halls.
+They are all considered hazardous items and are prohibited in residence hall rooms. - (6) Cooking appliances such as broilers, electric skillets, grills (charcoal, gas, and cooking) woks, George Foreman grills, slow cookers/rice cookers, toaster ovens/toasters, hot plates/induction plates, and any cooking device with open coils are prohibited in residence halls.
 The exception is for buildings where a full kitchen is present and apartment settings, where a toaster/toaster oven, slow cooker is allowed in the kitchen area only.
-These items cannot be plugged in, in any residence hall room.
-The above list is non-exhaustive.
-Please consult with the Associate Director of Residence Life and Housing Operations regarding items that may not appear on this list. - (7) Hoverboards are a danger to the residential community and are not allowed to be stored, used, or charged in any residential facility. - ii) If these devices are found, they will be disposed of and will be unable to be retrieved.
+These items cannot be plugged in, in any residence hall room. - (7) Hoverboards are a danger to the residential community and are not allowed to be stored, used, or charged in any residential facility. - ii) If these devices are found, they will be disposed of and will be unable to be retrieved.

-L. Room Décor:
+l) Room Décor:

-- i) Residents must not exceed a total of 25% of decorative flammable material in their room. - ii) Any item hung from the ceiling is prohibited. - iii) All decorations must comply with fire codes. - iv) Seasonal decorations must be completely removed prior to breaks and vacation periods. - v) No colored sticky tack, stars or any type of adhesives that damages the wall or door surfaces are to be used. - vi) Residents will be charged for the removal, repainting, and repair of the room when items are observed on ceilings, walls, or doors. - vii) Stickers and marker boards mounted for a permanent time period are not allowed on residence hall property including doors, windows, walls and floors.
+- i) Residents must not exceed a total of 25% of decorative flammable material in their room. - ii) Any item hung from the ceiling is prohibited. - iii) All decorations must comply with fire codes. - $iv) \quad \text{Seasonal decorations must be completely removed prior to breaks and vacation periods}.$ - v) No colored sticky tack, stars or any type of adhesives that damages the wall or door surfaces are to be used. - vi) Residents will be charged for the removal, repainting, and repair of the room when items are observed on ceilings, walls, or doors. - vii) Stickers and marker boards mounted for a permanent time period are not allowed on residence hall property including: doors, windows, walls and floors.
 Damage charges will be issued for the removal of the item(s). - viii) Paraphernalia such as shot glasses, alcohol containers, set ups resembling a bar, or items displaying immoral or illicit images are prohibited from residence halls. - ix) Residents must use caution and discretion when decorating their respective room.